 You could potentially save money by:

 - Downgrading your cover to save money.
 If you decide to downgrade, you need to consider whether the savings are worth any loss in cover and think about whether a lower level of cover suits your needs.
-You should be aware that if you decide to upgrade your cover in the future, waiting periods of up to a maximum of five years can apply, depending on your age.
+You should be aware that if you decide to upgrade your cover in the future, waiting periods of up to a maximum of two years can apply for all ages.
 During the waiting period, you will not be able to make a claim for extra benefits on your new plan.
 This depends on your insurer, so make sure you check before you decrease your cover.
 There is more information on the waiting periods that apply on the Health Insurance Authority’s (HIA) website.

 How much does it cost or how much will I save?

-Any costs or savings will depend on your new level of cover and whether you are switching at your renewal date or during your contract term.
+Any costs or savings will depend on your new level of cover.
 There is a useful comparison on the HIA’s website where you can compare the cost of plans from different insurers for similar benefits.

 What do I need to do when switching provider